 The Real Deal

 None of this is okay.
-We need to get serious about protecting our heros.
+We need to get serious about protecting our heroes.
 The fact that these environmental toxins continue to plague our environment is simply unacceptable.
 The amount of evidence is abundant.
 We need a complete revolution in this regard.

 A medical detoxification program, in my opinion, is absolutely vital for firefighters.
 I would strongly encourage any and all firefighters within my practice to enroll in my #detoxification program, exclusive for primary care clients, and work diligently to reduce your overall body burden.
 Twice each year this program should be reported, and both phase one and phase two of the detoxification phases should be well supported.
 It would be my recommendation as well, for all firefighters to have their genetics evaluated so they are mindful of their #genetic polymorphisms and how those might play a role in their health as they assume the responsibility and risks associated with fighting our fires.